 Exposure to suboptimal water sources

-Often, waterlines that are poorly maintained contain biofilm build-up caused by contaminated water sources or sources high in minerals, like iron and manganese.
+Often, waterlines that are poorly maintained contain biofilm buildup caused by contaminated water sources or sources high in minerals, like iron and manganese.
 This can offset the water-feed ratio and decrease feed efficiency and therefore milk production.
-When we consider the fact it takes 4 litres of water to produce 1 litre of milk, the role of quality water is crucial.
+When we consider the fact that it takes four litres of water to produce one litre of milk, the role of quality water is crucial.

 As not all animals are healthy, respiratory diseases (and others) will sit and grow in water bowls and troughs; in combination with feed deposits left in water sources, there are many challenges to keeping water clean and fresh.
 With evolving concerns like the rise of the highly pathogenic avian influenza (HPAI), there is a chance that animals cross-contaminate each other by drinking out of the same water source.
 Furthermore, most dairy animal housing systems have birds flying in and out, which increases the risk of spreading diseases.

 A common practice of tipping water troughs and cleaning them thoroughly twice a week will help keep contamination to a minimum.
-However, effectively disinfecting and securing proper waterline sanitation (Figure 1) to keep communal water sources safe involves treating the water with a stock solution like chlorine dioxide.
+Chlorine dioxide is an excellent choice to effectively disinfect and secure proper water line sanitation (Figure 1), keeping the communal water sources clean and safe.

 Chlorine dioxide oxidizes hydrogen sulphides, which produce bacteria that can cause leaky gut and inflammatory bowel disease.
-These bacteria and diseases lead to reduced feed efficiencies, lesions (black holes in the intestines) and possible ulcers.
-There is a range of hydrogen sulphide-producing bacteria commonly found in the gastrointestinal microbiome (the collection of all the microorganisms and viruses that live in the digestive system).
-Major players of hydrogen sulphide production in the gut are:
+These bacteria and diseases can lead to reduced feed efficiencies, lesions and possible ulcers.
+There is a range of hydrogen sulphide-producing bacteria commonly found in the gastrointestinal microbiome.
+Major players of hydrogen sulphide production in the gut are (Figure 2):

 Role of chlorine dioxide (ClO2)

-Chlorine dioxide consists of one chlorine atom and two oxygen atoms; these atoms are held together by electrons to form the chlorine dioxide molecule.
-Chlorine dioxide is highly effective as both a disinfectant and an oxidant.
-It is also a broad-spectrum microbiocide effective within a wide pH range (4 to 10), unlike chlorine which becomes less effective once the pH exceeds 7.
+Chlorine dioxide is effective within a wide pH range (4 – 10), unlike chlorine which becomes less effective once the pH is greater than 7.
 Chlorine dioxide is a known disinfectant for bacteria and viruses.
 Using chlorine dioxide instead of chlorine can assist in reducing the formation of harmful disinfection byproducts, for example, trihalomethanes and halogenated acetic acids.
+At the right concentrations, chlorine dioxide mixed with water forms a safe stock solution that can be added to the dairy’s drinking water distribution.

 The chlorine dioxide molecule in water will oxidize the cell walls of pathogens (by pulling layers off).
-It can adopt five electrons (5e), which gives chlorine dioxide a higher capacity to deactivate pathogens at lower dosing rates (Figure 2) compared to most other disinfectants, like ozone and hydrogen peroxide which can only adopt two electrons.
+It can adopt five electrons (5e), which gives chlorine dioxide 2.5 times more capacity to deactivate pathogens at lower dosing rates compared to most other disinfectants, like ozone and hydrogen peroxide which can only adopt two electrons (2e).

 Hydrogen peroxide and ozone are short-actives and usually require high dosing rates to maintain a residual at the end of the line.
 The high dosing level makes them extremely powerful and non-selective oxidizers, therefore capable of killing pathogens and harming healthy (aerobic) cells.